5-Day Kayak Expeditions

 Friday Harbor to Anacortes

-Here it is.
-Your bucket-list kayak trip through the San Juan Islands of Washington State.
-You’ve looked around and now you know that this is the only expedition of its kind.
-A one-way journey through the islands.
+Here it is—your bucket-list kayak trip through the San Juan Islands of Washington State.
+You’ve shopped around, and now you know this is the only expedition of its kind—a one-way journey through the islands.
 You want something special.
 Something different from all the rest.
 No backtracking, a new campsite every night, onward and forward!

-This trip covers pretty much everything that needs to be seen in the San Juans.
-You’ll kayak along the fabled Orca Highway, witness the perfect sunsets in the Wasp Islands Group, and plot a course right through the heart of the San Juan Islands while camping at Marine Parks along the way.
+This trip covers almost everything that needs to be seen in the San Juans.
+You’ll kayak through the beauty of the western San Juan Islands, witness the perfect sunsets in the Wasp Islands Group, and plot a course right through the heart of the San Juans while camping at Marine Parks.
 The wild shorelines of the San Juan Islands, with their dense wildlife populations, beckon you.
 You’ll never view the islands in quite the same way again.